 With treats for everyone, plus the odd little trick along the way, there’s plenty of fun to be had this Halloween.

-The Trick or Treat Experience at Ryedale Folk Museum lasts approximately 45 minutes and is suitable for families with children aged 4 to 11.
+The Trick or Treat Experience at Ryedale Folk Museum lasts approximately 45 – 60 minutes and is suitable for families with children aged 4 to 11, plus remember to leave time for your hot drink and festive cupcake.